cse412-21w/project-demo/README.md

 ### Running the local dev server

 To run the project locally, run `npm start` and it will be available at http://localhost:1234/.
+When the server is running, any local change that you make will be detected by Parcel and your webpage will auto-update with the new changes.
+Your local changes will not be visible to your team members until you push the changes to your repository.
+These changes will not be reflected in the final website unless you run the build script and push the updated docs folder (see below).

 ### Building the final output

 Run `npm run build` and all of your assets will be compiled and placed into the `docs/` folder.
 Note that this command will overwrite the existing docs folder.
+You do not have to manually create the `docs/` folder because everything will be handled in the build script.
+Parcel will bundle all assets in the `src/` folder and place then in a folder called `dist/`.
+Github Pages requires the folder name to be called `docs/`, so we move all assets from the `dist/` folder to the `docs/` folder for you.

 If you are developing on a Windows machine, replace the `build` script in the `package.json` file with this:
 `parcel build src/index.html --no-minify --public-url https://cse412.github.io/project-demo; rm .\docs -r -fo; ren .\dist docs;`